 Jacqueline A. Dowling

 Dr. Jacqueline A. Dowling (Jackie) models energy systems to guide the global transition to clean energy.
-She is currently a Stanford Energy Postdoctoral Fellow and will join the University of Iowa as a tenure-track assistant professor in Civil and Environmental Engineering in January 2026.
-Her research program analyzes natural resource constraints, guides technology innovation, and targets decarbonization solutions.
-Jackie uses weather data in macro-energy system models to guide reliable energy infrastructure plans and technology innovation.
+She is an assistant professor of civil and environmental engineering at the University of Iowa, where her research program analyzes natural resource constraints, guides technology innovation, and targets decarbonization solutions.
+Jackie integrates weather data into macro-energy system models to inform reliable infrastructure planning and technology development.
 Recent focus areas include long-duration energy storage and clean heat.
-Her dissertation combined techno-economic analysis and materials chemistry to assess the value of different energy storage and conversion technologies in wind- and solar-based electricity systems.
-She earned a PhD in Chemistry with a minor in Environmental Science and Engineering from Caltech.
-Jackie’s research on the role of long-duration energy storage has been cited by major utilities and in international, national, and state-level decarbonization plans.
+Her dissertation combined techno-economic analysis with materials chemistry to assess the value of diverse energy storage and conversion technologies in wind- and solar-based electricity systems.
+Jackie earned a PhD in chemistry with a minor in environmental science and engineering from Caltech and was a Stanford Energy Postdoctoral Fellow.
+Her research on long-duration energy storage has been cited by major utilities and in decarbonization plans at the international, national, and state levels.

 Active Scientific and Professional Society Memberships: